 Any dowel bars required shall be installed according to the plan details.
-Reinforcing steel that is to be doweled into existing concrete shall be installed into drilled holes and secured using an approved non-shrink grout or resin anchoring system listed on the QPL.
-The diameter of the drilled holes and the installation procedures shall be as recommended by the grout manufacturer or the resin anchoring system manufacturer.
+Reinforcing steel that is to be doweled into existing concrete shall be installed into drilled holes and secured using an approved non-shrink grout or a polyester/epoxy resin system listed on the QPL.
+The diameter of the drilled holes and the installation procedures shall be as recommended by the grout/epoxy resin system manufacturer.